Samaritan's Purse projects are a ministry of service. And put quite simply "this ministry is a form of worship."

 As the year comes to a close, we at Samaritan’s Purse are preparing for 2014 and dedicating the coming year to the Lord.

-Whether through restoring homes in High River and Calgary, constructing BioSand Water Filters in Nicaragua, or providing emergency medical care in the Philippines—we will continue to worship our Savior through acts of sacrifice and service.
+Whether through restoring homes in High River and Calgary, building BioSand Water Filters in Nicaragua or providing emergency medical care in the Philippines, we will continue to worship our Savior through acts of sacrifice and service.

 Together, we can create a choir of Good Samaritans that sings the music of justice and compassion to a world that cries out for redemption.
-And in doing so, we sing a love song to our God.
+And in so doing, we sing a love song to our God.